tremor-rs/tremor-www/versioned_docs/version-0.12/guides/basics.md

 stream of synthetic events based on the processing of the original stream of data.

-The example is illustrative and a construction to introduce fundamentals, but it may be useful as a string point for more complex works.
+The example is illustrative and a construction to introduce fundemanetals, but it may be useful as a string point for more complex works.

 This guide has a number of progressive steps, each building on the fundamentals